apache/sling-org-apache-sling-graphql-core/README.md

 Unless you have specific needs not covered by this mechanism, there's no need to implement your own `SchemaProvider` services.

-## Built-in directives
+## Built-in GraphQL Schema Directives

-Version 0.0.10 of the Apache Sling GraphQL Core introduces the concept of built-in directives.
-The `@fetcher` and `@resolver` directives were supported before as well as part of the schema definition.
-However, starting from version 0.0.10 their schema definition is redundant, since all schemas will now be automatically extended to provide support for the built-in directives.
+Since version 0.0.10 of this module, a number of GraphQL schema directives are built-in to support specific features.
+As of that version, the `@fetcher`, `@resolver` and `@connection` directives described below can be used directly, without having to declare them explicitly in the schema with the `directive` statement that was required before.

+Declaring these directives explicitly is still supported for backwards compatibility with existing schemas, but not needed anymore.

 ### SlingDataFetcher selection using the `@fetcher` directive